About the Local Area

-Located close to the national highways, the Kurri Kurri district is easily accessible to Sydney, Brisbane, Central Coast and the North-West region.
+Located adjacent to the Hunter Expressway and close to the national highways, the Kurri Kurri area is easily accessible to Sydney, Newcastle, Brisbane, Central Coast and the North-West region.

 Elevation: 54.4 metres

 Distance from: Maitland (13kms)

 Kurri Kurri is the centre of a region, within the Hunter Valley, known as the South Maitland Coalfields.
 Although the era of coal has now passed, the region is centrally located within the Lower Hunter Valley to ideally provide ease of travel, whether it is for employment, recreation or to visit the cities of Newcastle and Sydney, whilst also providing a range of housing options.

 At the commencement of the 1900’s the Newcastle coal mines were rapidly coming to the end of their life span, so the colliery owners turned to the nearby South Maitland Coalfield, proven by Sir Edgeworth David, government geological surveyor, in 1886, to be the richest coal field in the Southern Hemisphere.

 Coinciding with the advent of Federation, the coal towns all sprang up in quick succession from 1901-04, as rapidly as a rail transport line could be constructed into what was previously a wilderness.
 Kurri Kurri was thus founded in October, 1902.

 During the mid-1920’s the coal trade reached its peak but by the mid-1960’s had all but ended.
 During the coal era the district and towns prospered, with a strong, unique community growing with it.
 Today only memorials are to be seen of the coal era, most notably being the grand hotels of the region, a reminder of the wealth which once existed.